\'Etale monodromy and rational equivalence for $1$-cycles on cubic hypersurfaces in $\mathbb P^5$: Countability lemmas and the abelian variety

-\begin{lemma} Let $V$ be an irreducible quasi-projective algebraic variety over an uncountable algebraically closed field.
+\begin{lemma} Let $V$ be an irreducible quasi-projective algebraic variety over $k$.
 Then $V$ cannot be written as a countable union of its Zariski closed subsets, each of which is not the whole $V$. \end{lemma}

 \begin{pf} Since $V$ is supposed to be irreducible, without loss of generality we may assume that $V$ is affine.
 Let $d$ be the dimension of $V$ and suppose $V=\cup _{n\in \NN }V_n$ is the union of closed subsets $V_n$ in $V$, such that $V_n\neq V$ for each $n$.
 By Emmy Noether's lemma, there exists a finite surjective morphism $f:V\to \AF ^d$ over $k$.
 Let $W_n$ be the image of $V_n$ under $f$.
 Since $f$ is finite, it is proper.
 Therefore, $W_n$ are closed in $\AF ^d$, so that we obtain that the affine space $\AF ^d$ is the union of $W_n$'s.
 Since the ground field is uncountable, the set of all hyperplanes in $\AF ^d$ is uncountable.
 Therefore, there exists a hyperplane $H$, such that $W_n\not \subset H$ for any index $n$.
 Induction reduces the assertion of the lemma to the case when $d=1$. \end{pf}